 Honors go to hospitals throughout Michigan

-March 14, 2018 – In observing National Patient Safety Awareness Week, the EAM announced the recipients of the 2018 EAM Hospital Patient Safety Awards, recognizing hospitals in Michigan consistently performing high marks and improvements in patient safety and quality of care.
-This is the third year for the awards.
+March 13, 2019 – In observing National Patient Safety Awareness Week, the EAM announces the recipients of the 2019 EAM Hospital Patient Safety Awards, recognizing hospitals in Michigan consistently performing high marks and improvements in patient safety and quality of care.
+This marks the fourth year for the awards.